 This is handy when you need to prepare to a certain topic (i.e. “Family”, “Education”, “Hobbies”).
 A word list will contain most common words and phrases on this topic.
 Here is an example of a short list of words on “Education” from speaklanguages.com:

 to sit an exam

 to pass an exam

 As you can see the list has both single words and phrases as well as verbs.
-Most of the time it is easier to increasy vocabulary if the new word share a theme.
+Most of the time it is easier to increase vocabulary if the new word share a theme.

-Whichever way you choose you should remember one thing — it’s not that difficult to learn ten new words in a day.
+Whichever way you choose, remember one thing — it’s not that difficult to learn ten new words in a day.
 It’s learning 10 words each day for a month, that is more.
 Keep following the “10 new words” rule for a 365 days and by this day next year you will have increased your vocabulary considerably!